After Like (song): Commercial performance

-"After Like" debuted at number three on South Korea's Circle Digital Chart in the chart issue dated August 21–27, 2022; on its component charts, the song debuted at number one on the Circle Download Chart, number seven on the Circle Streaming Chart, and number five on the Circle BGM Chart.
-In the following week, it ascended to number one on the Circle Digital Chart, and Circle Streaming Chart.
+"After Like" debuted at number three on South Korea's Circle Digital Chart in the chart issue dated August 21–27, 2022, ascending to number one in the following week.
+The song became their first song to achieve a perfect all-kill (PAK).
 The song also debuted at number four on the Billboard South Korea Songs in the chart issue dated September 3, 2022, ascending to number two in the following week.
-In Japan, the song debuted at number 13 on the Billboard Japan Hot 100 in the chart issue dated August 31, 2022; on its component charts, the song debuted at number ten on the Top Download Songs, number 11 on the Top Streaming Songs. and number four on the Top User Generated Songs.
-On the Oricon Combined Singles, the song debuted at number 11 in the chart issue dated September 5, 2022.
+In Japan, the song debuted at number 13 on the Billboard Japan Hot 100 in the chart issue dated August 31, 2022.
+On the Oricon Combined Singles Chart, the song debuted at number 11 in the chart issue dated September 5, 2022.

 In Singapore, "After Like" debuted at number two on the RIAS Top Streaming Songs and Top Regional Songs in the chart issue dated August 19–25, 2022.
 It also debuted at number three on the Billboard Singapore Songs in the chart issue dated September 3, 2022, ascending to number two in the following week.
 In Malaysia, the song debuted at number 11 on the Billboard Malaysia Songs in the chart issue dated September 3, 2022, ascending to number five in the following week.
 In Indonesia, the song debuted at number 16 on the Billboard Indonesia Songs in the chart issue dated September 10, 2022.
 In Philippines, the song debuted at number 11 on the Billboard Philippines Songs in the chart issue dated September 10, 2022.
 In Hong Kong, the song debuted at number 14 on the Billboard Hong Kong Songs in the chart issue dated September 3, 2022.
 In Taiwan, the song debuted at number 15 on the Billboard Taiwan Songs in the chart issue dated September 3, 2022, ascending to number five in the following week.
 In Vietnam, the song debuted at number 10 on the Billboard Vietnam Hot 100 in the chart issue dated September 1, 2022, ascending to number nine in the following week.